What do I mean—organizing your brain, deep-pressure receptors? What does this have to do with ADHD and sleep? I can explain.

 Here’s the thing: My husband seems to get that “deep-pressure receptor” action from piling on the covers.
 (He emanates heat but it never awakens him.
 In the warmer months, I actually place ice packs strategically, to displace the heat!)

 Many adults with ADHD have told me they will crank up the AC so they can “weight themselves down” with a heavy blanket or quilt.
 Some parents will use weighted blanket for their children with ADHD and/or autism.
-Here’s one, from a company called SensaCalm.
+This one looks promising.
+Note, t these blankets typically require hand-washing.
 Or, you can try making your own:

 Not All Mattress Toppers Created Equally